RestKit/RestKit/README.md

  * **SystemConfiguration.framework** - Required for detection of network availability.
  * **MobileCoreServices.framework** - Required.
 Provides support for MIME type auto-detection for uploaded files.
  * **CoreData.framework** - Optional.
 Provides support for use of the Core Data backed persistent object store.
  **libxml2.dylib** - Optional.
-Only necessary if you are mapping from XML payloads and link libRestKitXMLParser+libxml.a into your app.
+Only necessary if you are mapping from XML payloads and link libRestKitXMLParserLibxml.a into your app.
 1. Get Info on your target and you should be looking at the **General** tag.
 In the top **Direct Dependencies** section, click the plus button and add a direct dependency on the RestKit target.
 1. Switch to the 'Build' tab in your project inspector.
 Make sure that your **Configuration** pop-up menu reads **All Configurations** so that your changes will work for all build configurations.
 1. Find the **Header Search Paths** setting.
 Double click and add a new entry.
 When RestKit is compiled, it will copy all relevant headers to the appropriate location under the /Build directory within the RestKit checkout.
 You need to add a path to the /Build directory of RestKit, relative to your project file.
 For example, if you checked the submodule out to the 'Libraries' subdirectory of your project, your header path would be 'Libraries/RestKit/Build'.